NMRLipids/Databank/Scripts/BuildDatabank/docs/source/addingExpData.md

 (addingExpData)=

-Adding experimental data in the NMRlipids databank
+Adding experimental data into the NMRlipids databank
 ==================

 Experimental data is stored in [Data/experiments](https://github.com/NMRLipids/Databank/tree/main/Data/experiments) folder.
-C-H bond order parameters from NMR are in [OrderParameters subfolder](https://github.com/NMRLipids/Databank/tree/main/Data/experiments/OrderParameters) and X-ray scattering form factors in [FormFactors subfolder](https://github.com/NMRLipids/Databank/tree/main/Data/experiments/FormFactors), where the data is located in subfolders named after the DOI of the original source publication of the data.
-Because a publication can contain more than one experimental data set, each data set is stored in a subfolder with integer name.
-For example, [Data/experiments/OrderParameters/10.1039/c2cp42738a/2](https://github.com/NMRLipids/Databank/tree/main/Data/experiments/OrderParameters/10.1039/c2cp42738a/2).
-The folders contain the experimental data and `README.yaml` files describing the experimental conditions.
-The keys of these dictionaries are listed in table and described more detailed below.
+C-H bond order parameters from NMR are in [OrderParameters subfolder](https://github.com/NMRLipids/Databank/tree/main/Data/experiments/OrderParameters) and X-ray scattering form factors in [FormFactors subfolder](https://github.com/NMRLipids/Databank/tree/main/Data/experiments/FormFactors).
+The data is located in subfolders named after the DOI of the original source publication of the data.
+Because a publication can contain more than one experimental data set, each data set is stored in a subfolder with integer name, for example, [Data/experiments/OrderParameters/10.1039/c2cp42738a/2](https://github.com/NMRLipids/Databank/tree/main/Data/experiments/OrderParameters/10.1039/c2cp42738a/2).
+Each of such folders then contain the experimental data and `README.yaml` files describing the experimental conditions.
+The keys of these dictionaries are summarized in the table and described more detailed below.

 |key | description |
 | ----| -----|